-Category Specific Responsibilities Quarter Duration Keep the time for each quarter in accordance with the quarter duration specified in Rule 15.8.2 for the relevant Grade and sound the siren at the conclusion of the quarter.
-Where time-on is applicable to a Match, record on a timecard or timesheet the time taken to play each quarter Break Duration Keep the time for each break between quarters in accordance with the break duration specified in Rule 15.8.2 for the relevant Grade and sound the siren in accordance with the "Sirens" section in this Table.
-Record Keeping Ensure that a copy of all timekeeping records are retained by the Club for the duration of the current Season and are provided to the League within three (3) business days upon request.
-Scoring Record the scores of each Match in which they officiate.
-Sirens Sound the siren as follows: Once - As Umpires enter the playing field prior to the start of a Match and after half-time.
+Break Duration K Keep the time for each quarter in accordance with the quarter duration specified in Rule 15.8.2 for the relevant Grade and sound the siren at the conclusion of the quarter.
+Where time-on is applicable to a Match, record on a timecard or timesheet the time taken to play each quarter.
+Keep the time for each break between quarters in accordance with the break duration specified in Rule 15.8.2 for the relevant Grade and sound the siren in accordance with the "Sirens" section in this Table.
+Break Duration K caken to play each quarter Keep the time for each break between quarters in accordance with the break duration specified in Rule 15.8.2 for the relevant Grade and sound the siren in accordance with the "Sirens" section in this Table.
+S specified in Rule 15.8.2 for the relevant Grade and sound the siren in accordance with the "Sirens" section in this Table.
+Ensure that a copy of all timekeeping records are retained by the Club for the duration 0 Ensure that a copy of all timekeeping records are retained by the Club for the duration of the current Season and are provided to the League within three (3) business days upon request.
+Scoring R Record the scores of each Match in which they officiate.
+Sirens S Sound the siren as follows: Once - As Umpires enter the playing field prior to the start of a Match and after half-time.
 Once - Five (5) minutes prior to: the scheduled starting time of the Match; and the start of the third quarter (unless the prescribed break duration for the Grade is 5 minutes or less) Twice - Two (2) minutes prior to scheduled starting time of each quarter.
-Once - One (1) minute prior to scheduled starting time of each quarter Once - Scheduled starting time of each quarter (as the umpire holds the ball in the air) Once - At the end of each quarter Keep siren on until satisfied the Field Umpire has heard the siren by raising both arr the air and blowing the whistle.
-Red or Yellow Cards Acknowledge the Umpire's decision to send off a Player by showing the appropriate red or yellow card to the controlling Umpire Record the time that Players who are ordered off leave the field and be the sole arbiter on when a Player may return to the field in accordance with Rules 24.1.1 or 24.1.2.
-It is the responsibility of the offending Player's Club to obtain the all-clear from the timekeeper for a Player to resume playing.
-Timekeeping Disputes In the event of a dispute or disagreement between the two timekeepers, such dispute shall be reported to the field Umpire, at half time if the dispute occurs during the first half or at the conclusion of the Match if it occurs during the second half.
+Once - One (1) minute prior to scheduled starting time of each quarter Once - Scheduled starting time of each quarter (as the umpire holds the ball in the air) Once - At the end of each quarter ${}^\star \text{Keep}$ siren on until satisfied the Field Umpire has heard the siren by raising both arms in the air and blowing the whistle.
+Acknowledge the Umpire's decision to send off a Player by showing the appropriate red or yellow card to the controlling Umpire Record the time that Players who are ordered off leave the field and be the sole arbiter on when a Player may return to the field in accordance with $\frac{\text{Rules } 24.1.1}{\text{Rules } 24.1.2}$ .
+It is the responsibility of the offending Player's Club to obtain the all-c timekeeper for a Player to resume playing.
+Disputes si In the event of a dispute or disagreement between the two timekeepers, such dispute shall be reported to the field Umpire, at half time if the dispute occurs during the first half or at the conclusion of the Match if it occurs during the second half.
 The field Umpire shall report the matter to the CMC for attention.

-Dismissal of a Timekeeper The field Umpire shall have the power to dispense with the services of either or both timekeepers during a Match, and in such instance may request the Host Club provide an alternative Official to fulfil the required duties. ------------------------------ ---
+Dismissal of ε Timekeeper

+The field Umpire shall have the power to dispense with the services of either or both timekeepers during a Match, and in such instance may request the Host Club provide an alternative Official to fulfil the required duties.